tnicklin/zyml/README.md

 # zyml - YAML Parser for Zig

-A robust, YAML 1.2 compliant parser written in Zig for the rumb project.
+A robust, YAML 1.2 compliant parser written in Zig.

 ## Features